EDITING SERVICES

 Always compare prices before choosing an editor.
 And understand exactly what you can expect to get from the editor before investing your hard-earned money!

 If cost is a concern, you may submit the opening chapters of your novel plus a synopsis of the entire story.
 I'll send you guidelines to help you create an outline that covers all the bases.
+Or you may request streamlined comments from me that will still offer feedback on all the major elements of the story.

 Ready to get started?
 Have questions?
-Contact me!
+Contact me